 Homeschool High School Transcript

-All Outlier courses transfer to University of Pittsburgh as 3 graded credits.
+All Outlier courses are recorded by University of Pittsburgh as 3 graded credits.
 Homeschool parents will award and record 1 high school credit per course passed.

 NOTE: if your teen needs 4 credits for Astronomy or Calculus, you can get 4 credits by going through ACE for their credits instead of University of Pittsburgh.
 Note that ACE credits don’t transfer well unless you’re attending a partner institution, so only proceed if you know you are using the courses at an ACE partner college.
 Read more